1

 – Kit Menke

-Nov 13, 2012 at 20:38
+Commented Nov 13, 2012 at 20:38

 • I did try that, but I didn't get any search results.
 To be clear, the host file entry contains the IP address of server1.company.com with the HLB address.
 A potential reason the crawl failed is that I believe it was trying HTTPS against the server IP address, but the server1 only has port 80 open.
-Nov 14, 2012 at 2:22
+Commented Nov 14, 2012 at 2:22

 • 1

 MS support told me to create a host file entry with the IP of the WFE and the hostname of the WFE.
 I have no idea why that worked (because ping for the WFE name went to the WFE IP without the host entry) but that solved my problem.
-Nov 20, 2012 at 20:46
+Commented Nov 20, 2012 at 20:46

 1